ak7588/capstone/journal.md

 I also still have to go print the book.
 Wasn't able to do that due to final touches to the illustrations and text.
 Estimated deadline: by April 1st-5th.

+---

+## Some feedback notes for myself

+Letter UX:
+- It's not obvious when it starts --> the design, audio and visuals do change; but the text itself and the illustrations are unclear.
+- Diversifying journaling promots?
+"What words of encouragement would you say to your younger self?" --> Could be something that more students can relate to / depending on the age and context.
+For example:
+  - What words of encouragement would you give to a friend at the beginning of the semester?
+  - What words of support would you say to yourself before entering college?
+  - Perhaps make the responses digital.
+Ask Katie about the server and input/output.
+What if the app would take them there after the last experience?
+That would add more interactivity AND be more sustainable/cohesive for the project overall.

 # Week 7: Mar 1-7

 ## Software Updates: